Wisdom Teeth Removal Melbourne

 - A complex extraction is $400-$800 per tooth.
 This is if you need a local anaesthetic in the chair.
 These situations will require an experienced dentist.

-- If you require “Sleep Dentistry”, a visiting specialist anaesthetist will use IV sedation for you at Pinnacle Dental (no need for hospitalisation).
+- If you require “Sleep Dentistry”, we can help you make your experience more comfortable.
 Eligible patients receive a Medicare rebate of up to 40% for Sedation.

 Book Your Free Initial Consultation Now!